Premise· causal

 Falsifiability22

-The premise requires proving interior motivation which is inherently unfalsifiable, singles out one diaspora community for suspicion while similar dynamics exist elsewhere, and structurally mirrors antisemitic tropes without meeting the higher evidentiary bar that parallel demands.
+The premise requires proving interior motivation which is inherently unfalsifiable, singles out one diaspora community for suspicion while similar dynamics exist elsewhere, and structurally mirrors historical 'dual loyalty' accusations without meeting the evidentiary bar that such claims demand.

 Hidden Dependencies